Shalin-01/Shalin-01/README.md

-<div><br class="Apple-interchange-newline">

-<br><br>

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Shalin👋
 Welcome to my GitHub profile!
-I'm a passionate developer with experience in [Your Field, e.g., Web Development, Data Science, etc.], and I love working on interesting projects and contributing to the open-source community.
+I'm a computer science engineering student, and I love working on interesting projects and contributing to the open-source community.

 ## 🚀 About Me
 - 🔭 I’m currently working on [Your current project or job].